CSC207-UofT/course-project-group006/test11.md

 ## Progress Report
 * Open Question:\
-&nbsp;&nbsp;&nbsp;&nbsp;TODO
+&nbsp;&nbsp;&nbsp;&nbsp;We are still not quite sure how to improve the connection speed.
 * Worked Well:\
 &nbsp;&nbsp;&nbsp;&nbsp;TODO
 * Member Progress:\
 &nbsp;&nbsp;&nbsp;&nbsp;TODO\
-&nbsp;&nbsp;&nbsp;&nbsp;TODO
-Jacky Jiang:
-gh pr checkout 48.
-This pull request merge a important TestAnswerManager and TestAnswerGateway into main.  gh pr checkout 59.
-This one add most of the test cases into main.
+&nbsp;&nbsp;&nbsp;&nbsp;Jacky Jiang: I have been working on implementing the gateways, managers and creating unit tests. https://github.com/CSC207-UofT/course-project-group006/pull/48#issue-1071496102.
+This pull request merged an important TestAnswerManager and TestAnswerGateway into main. https://github.com/CSC207-UofT/course-project-group006/pull/59#issue-1071620452.
+This one add most of the test cases into main.\
+&nbsp;&nbsp;&nbsp;&nbsp;Jen Zhu: https://github.com/CSC207-UofT/course-project-group006/pull/32#issue-1067677324.
+I have been focusing on creating gateways and managers, setting up connections with the database as well as helping with the UI.
+This pull request changes the non-clean phase 1 structure into a clean structure by creating serval gateway classes and some new interfaces.\
 * Improvments From Phase 1:\
 &nbsp;&nbsp;&nbsp;&nbsp;TODO\
 &nbsp;&nbsp;&nbsp;&nbsp;TODO
 * In Future:\
 &nbsp;&nbsp;&nbsp;&nbsp;TODO
 ## Accessibility Report
 Universal Design:
 * Equitable Use:\